twolfson/if-i-were-to-build-a-startup-web-app/README.md

 ### Releases
 TODO: Releases + versioning

+### Squashed commits vs not
+TODO: Explain this

+### Version Control System and hosting
+TODO: Explain this

 ## Context
 NCX and I have decided to part ways.
 This will likely finalize at the end of May 2023.